 Three sampling procedures are required in the multi-model uncertainty propagation method outlined above.
-The first one, which is used to obtain design set $\mathcal{D}^L$ in Step 1, is the same as in traditional MC methods and does not need further discussion.
-In this work we used Latin hypercube sampling to perform this sampling.
+The first one, which is used to obtain design set $\mathcal{D}^L$, is the same as in traditional MC methods and does not need further discussions.
+In this work we use Latin hypercube sampling to perform this sampling.
 Another sampling is required to obtain design set $\mathcal{D}^H$.
-Since points in this ensemble are used to construct Gaussian processes, we use a deterministic, uniform sampling on the range of parameter domain to minimize the largest possible distance between an arbitrarily chosen point in the domain to the nearest sampled points.
+Since points in this ensemble are used to construct Gaussian processes, we use a deterministic, uniform sampling on the range of parameter domain to minimize the largest possible distance between an arbitrarily chosen point in the domain and the nearest sampled points.
 More sophisticated sampling schemes are possible~\cite{sacks1989design}, which will be pursued in future studies.
-Finally, Step~\ref{item:sample} involves sampling a \emph{function} (with infinite number of degrees of freedom) from the prior GP as described in Eq.~(\ref{E:postGP}).
+Finally, correction step involves sampling a \emph{function} from the posterior GP as described in Eq.~(\ref{E:postGP}).
 In practical implementations, only the values of the function at the parameter locations corresponding to the samples in the ensemble $\mathcal{D}^L$ are needed.
 Therefore, we only sample $N^L$ random numbers with joint Gaussian distribution $\mathcal{N}(\mathbf{0}, K) $, where $K$ is the blocked kernel matrix in Eq.~(\ref{E:postGP}).
 This is performed with standard procedures~\cite{williams2006gaussian}, i.e., a vector $\tilde{\mathbf{x}}$ consisting of $N^L$ independent and identically distributed (i.i.d) random numbers is generated first, and then a transformation $\mathbf{x} = L \tilde{\mathbf{x}}$ is performed to obtain a random vector with desired covariance $K$, where $LL^T = K$.
 Eigenvalue decomposition is used to obtain $L$ from $K$, whose computational cost scales as $O(N^3)$ with $N$ being the size of the random vector $\mathbf{x}$.
 This can be expensive when $N$ is large.
 However, it is worth pointing out that the sample does not involve numerical model evaluations.
 Various standard techniques are available to reduce the computational expense of this operation, e.g., by partitioning the parameter space via treed schemes~\cite{gramacy2008bayesian}.